 Hemp is one of the first known domesticated plants.
 It has been a staple crop for humanity for millennia.
-Banished in 1937 in the United States at the same time as marijuana, he is now enjoying renewed interest in its great potential.
+Banished in 1937 in the United States at the same time as marijuana, it is now enjoying renewed interest in its great potential.

 A PLANT THAT HAS PROVEN ITS WORTH